nowcommunity/nowdatabase/README.md

 + How to get the app up & running, and initialize database from sql-dumps

 :wrench: [Technical explanations](documentation/technical_explanations.md)
-+ How do things work, used technologies etc.
++ Explanations of how things work, and guides for some more rare tasks like generating sequelize models.

 :memo: [Frontend](documentation/frontend.md)
 + Explanation of the frontend logic and how to add views